mrisher/webxr-reference/webxr-device-api/index.md

 ### matrices

-Some WebXR ojbects return data in the form of matrices.
+Some WebXR objects return data in the form of matrices.
 WebXR matrices are always 4 by 4 and returned as 16 element `Float32Arrays` in column major order.
 They may be passed directly to WebGL's `uniformMatrix4fv()` method, used to create an equivalent `DOMMatrix`, or used with a variety of third-party math libraries.
 Values in WebXR matrices are always given in meters.

 ## WebVR Device Interfaces